High-price warning: Most and least expensive gas in Springfield as of Sunday - NewsBreak

 High-price warning: Most and least expensive gas in Springfield as of Sunday

-According to GasBuddy’s data, gas prices in the Springfield area ranged from $2.79 per gallon to $3.19, with an average price of $2.98 for regular.
+According to GasBuddy, the average price in the Springfield area was $3.22 per gallon - but stations varied widely, with prices from $2.97 to $3.39 per gallon for regular.

-The most expensive gas in the city Sunday registered at CITGO, at 914 Sumner Ave.
+The most expensive gas in the city Sunday registered at Cook Express, at 1529 E Cook St .

-If you want to save, check out this list of stations in the city, from most expensive to least as of 05:28 PM, Tuesday:
+If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
+Check out this list, starting with the most expensive as of 04:43 PM, Tuesday:

 |Regular